adegans/Goosle/readme.md

 1. Unzip the download.
 2. In the main directory.
 Copy config.default.php to config.php.
 3. Edit config.php file and set your preferences.
-4. Upload all files to your webserver, for example to the root folder of a subdomain (eg. search.example.com) or a sub-folder on your main site (eg. example.com/search/)
+4. Upload all files to your webserver, for example to the root folder of a subdomain (eg. example.com or search.example.com or a sub-folder such as example.com/search/)
 5. Rename goosle.htaccess to .htaccess
 6. Load the site in your browser.
-If you've enabled the access hash add ?a=YOURHASH to the url.
+If you've enabled the access hash add *?a=YOURHASH* to the url.
 7. Let me know where you installed Goosle :-)

-## Updates
+## Updating Goosle to a newer version
 1. Unzip the download.
-2. Check your config.php file and go over your preferences.
+2. Check your config.php file and compare it to config.default.php.
+Go over your preferences.
 Make sure any new settings or changed values are present in your config.php.
 (Or reconfigure Goosle with a new copy from config.default.php)
 3. Upload all files to your webserver, overwriting all files except perhaps config.php.
 4. Load the site in your browser.
 If you've enabled the access hash don't forget to add *?a=YOURHASH* to the url.
 5. Enjoy your updated search experience!

 ### Notes:
+- If you use file caching you can set up a cron job to execute goosle-cron.php every 12 or 24 hours.
+Check that file for details and usage examples.
 - The .htaccess file has a redirect to force HTTPS as well as browser caching rules ready to go.
-- The robots.txt has a rule to prevent all crawlers from crawling Goosle.
+- The robots.txt has a rule to tell all crawlers to not crawl Goosle.
 But keep in mind that not every crawler obeys this file.
 - The access hash is NOT meant as a super secure measure and only works for surface level prying eyes.

 Have fun finding things!
 And tell your friends!